Accounting Software Estonia 2026: Comparison for OÜ Teams

 For an Estonian OÜ, software should support (or at least not block) these basics:

-• Source document archive: invoices, receipts, contracts, bank confirmations.
+• Source document archive: invoices, receipts, contracts, and payment confirmations — in one place.

-• VAT workflows: correct VAT codes and reports that match what you submit in e‑MTA.
+• VAT workflows: VAT codes and reports that reconcile in e‑MTA without manual “patching”.

-• Payroll workflows: consistent salary calculations and reporting (if you have employees).
+• Payroll workflows: consistent payroll calculations and reporting (if you pay salaries).

-• Bank feeds and reconciliation: fast matching, clear audit trail.
+• Bank feeds and reconciliation: automated feeds and fast matching with a clear audit trail.

-• E-invoices: sending/receiving structured invoices if your partners require it.
+• E-invoices: structured invoicing if your partners require it.

-• Multi-currency: important for international startups and e-commerce.
+• Multi-currency: critical for international startups and SaaS.

-• Access control: you, your team, and your accountant can work in the same system.
+• Access control: so your accountant can close the month without chasing access.

 If a tool is weak in 2–3 of these areas, you’ll compensate with spreadsheets and manual “fixing” — which is where most compliance mistakes begin.